c-Ku/React-Demo/README.md

 ---
 (29/11/2017)Added:
-Because of the v4 of react-router, 01-demo is abused, so use the 02-demo is ok...
+Because of the unknown error, 01-demo is abused, so use the 02-demo is ok...

 01、React/react-router V3/Redux
 02、React/react-router V4/Redux